 So remember, if you’re planning a visit to Hawaii, to check out the Hawaiian Islands Humpback Whale National Marine Sanctuary and see if you can take part in this wonderful project!

 This article was posted on Wednesday, April 6th, 2011 at 9:49 pm and is filed under Countries & Cultures, Traveling, USA, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply